-We wouldn't include Malwarebytes Free among the best antivirus programs, or even among the best free antivirus programs, because it's not really antivirus software; rather, it's a complement to traditional AV programs.
+We wouldn't include Malwarebytes Free among the best antivirus programs, or even among the best free antivirus programs, because it's not really antivirus software.
+Rather, it's a complement to traditional AV programs.
 Our full Malwarebytes Free review will show what this software can do.

 Malwarebytes Free: What's covered and downloads

 Malwarebytes Free works alongside any antivirus program, including Windows Defender, finding threats that might have slipped through.
 Think of it as an extra layer of protection, especially against legal but unwanted programs that some AV software passes over.